PUBLIC SPEAKING AND PRESENTATION SKILLS TRAINING CLASS

 Appreciative Inquiry takes an alternative approach.
 As a self-defined asset-based approach, it starts with the belief every organization and every person in that organization has positive aspects that can be promoted.
 It asks questions like, “What’s working well?”
 “What’s good about what you are currently doing?”

 Some researchers believe the excessive focus on dysfunctions can cause them to become worse or fail to become better.
 By contrast, AI argues that when all organization members are motivated to understand and value its culture’s most favorable features, it can rapidly improve.

 In Module Nine, you will learn about appreciative inquiry, its purpose, and its four stages.

 Mastering the Art of Conversation

-Engaging in interesting, memorable small talk is a daunting task for most people.
+Engaging in interesting, memorable small talk is a daunting task.
 How do you know what to share and when to share it?
 How do you know what topics to avoid?
 How do you become an engaging converser?